IOSD/Algo/README.md

 ### Common Data Structures

- - heap
+ - Heap
- - queue
+ - Queue
- - stack
+ - Stack
  - Array
  - Linked List

 ## Languages Used:

  - C++
- - python
+ - Python
  - Java
  - C
- - More to come
+ - Many more to come

 ## How to contribute: